 [fusion_text]According to the African Development Bank (AfDB), Africa’s middle class sits at 350 million people, over one third of the continent’s population, and is expected to reach 430 million by 2020.
 This, combined with the rapid rate of urbanisation, is driving economic growth: McKinsey & Company estimates that African consumer spending will hit $1.4 trillion by 2020.
 And as Africa’s middle class grows, so too do the opportunities for companies looking to do business on the continent.

 In addition to a growing economy, technology plays an important part in the continent’s development.
-Thanks to a lack of legacy infrastructure, many countries are testing and adopting mobile and cloud-based solutions, faster than their European or American counter-parts.
+Thanks to a lack of legacy infrastructure, many countries are testing and adopting mobile and cloud-native solutions, faster than their European or American counter-parts.
 African businesses benefit as new apps automate and consolidate important functions like HR and payroll – ensuring that multi-nationals are compliant, and SMEs can focus on their go-to-market strategies.

 As a local or international business, managing your payroll can be a challenge, especially in new or unfamiliar markets.
 Africa, as a continent of 54 countries, does not offer a one-size-fits-all rulebook and your payroll systems will have to comply with the local legislation and tax regulations of each country you operate in.
 Plus, you have to make sure that your expat employees are ‘grossing up’ the correct pay in their home country currency once all the host country tax deductions have been made.
 In fact, tax equalisation is a key consideration for all multi-nationals, as no employee should ever be short-changed when working abroad.